Skip to main content

 Composite metadata

-Under the tiles, the Error budget remaining, Reliability burn down, and Error budget remaining charts visualize the objective's status during the whole time window selected:
+Below the tiles, the Error budget remaining, Reliability burn down, and Error budget burn rate charts visualize the objective's status over the entire selected time range.

 Component impact